kodemoar/async-string-replacer/README.md

 |-----|--------|
 | `vm.$emit('routes:changed');` | `vm.$emit('fe288a6cad4b10b92fdff65256df6713');` |

+Once configured and run, all files ending in `.js` (including `.vue` files, since they ultimately compile down to `.js`) will be processed by the loader, seaching up for these custom event names to hash.

-⚠ This is not meant for JS obfuscation, for which you should instead use [Javascript obfuscator][npm-js-obfuscator] or [UglifyJS Webpack Plugin][npm-uglifyjs].
+⚠ This is not meant for JS obfuscation of some sort, in which case you should instead use [Javascript obfuscator][npm-js-obfuscator] or [UglifyJS Webpack Plugin][npm-uglifyjs].

 ## License
 [MIT](http://en.wikipedia.org/wiki/MIT_License)